-Zero-based budgeting is so called because it requires each budget to be prepared and justified from zero, instead of simply using last year's budget as a base.
+Zero-based budgeting is so called because it requires each budget to be prepared and justified from zero, instead of simply using last year's budget or actual results as a base.
 Incremental levels of expenditure on each activity are evaluated according to the resulting incremental benefits.
 Available resources are then allocated where they can be used most effectively.